certik/hermes2d/doc/src/tutorial-1.rst

 You can also use the flag ANTISYM, which moreover inverts the sign of the block.
 This makes sense in the case where $a_{ij}(u, v) = -a_{ji}(v, u)$.

-It is recommended that you start with the default (and safe) UNSYM flag for all forms when developing your project, and only optimize the evaluation of the forms when the code works well.
+It is recommended that you start with the default (and safe) H2D_UNSYM flag for all forms when developing your project, and only optimize the evaluation of the forms when the code works well.